Split Mountain (California): Geography

 Split Mountain's twin summits lie on a north–south running section of the Sierra Crest.
 This same line of ridges divides Fresno County and Kings Canyon National Park to the west, from Inyo County and the Inyo National Forest to the east.
 Precipitation falling on the Crest drains to the Kings River to the west, and the Owens River to the east.

 Geology

 The two-toned appearance of the mountain's eastern face is created by a roof pendant of darker colored granodiorite atop a lighter colored body of leucogranite.

 History

-The name Split Mountain, inspired by the shape of its double summit, was first coined by artist and mountaineer Bolton Brown in 1896.
+The name Split Mountain, inspired by the shape of its double summit, was coined by artist and mountaineer Bolton Brown in 1896.
 The Wheeler Survey called the mountain Southeast Palisade and other parties called it South Palisade, but Split Mountain is not properly part of the Palisade mountains group to the north.

 The first ascent of the peak was made by Frank Salque and his companions by an unknown route in 1887.
 Joseph LeConte, Helen LeConte, and Curtis M. Lindley are sometimes credited instead, having summited in 1902 from the west side.